-Most would agree that personal development, and maintaining a certain quality of mental health, can sometimes feel like a full time job, as the demands of our busy lifestyles can make it difficult for us to commit to our self-care.
+Most agree that personal development and maintaining a certain quality of mental health can sometimes feel like a full-time job, as the demands of our busy lifestyles can make it difficult for us to commit to self-care.
 But it does ultimately boil down to truly being a choice.
-If you have attained a certain level of awakening, you know already that it is not a choice at all.
+If you have attained a certain level of awakening, you already know that it is not a choice.
 It is a necessity.
 That’s why I chose that my horses would live with me, and I made the sacrifices to make this happen.

-In yogic philosophy, we learn that there are 4 main paths towards reaching the same goal of enlightment: karma, bhakti, raja, and jnana.
+In yogic philosophy, we learn that there are 4 main paths toward reaching the same goal of enlightenment: karma, bhakti, raja, and jnana.
 Could the path of the horse be another equally efficient way of attaining samadhi?
 I’d like to share with you how it has transformed my life.

 It is worth arguing that going through your life without a guiding path (or something close to a path) is like wandering aimlessly through an enchanted forest wearing a blindfold.
-You certainly have all your other senses to help orient you to some extent, but if you just took the time to take off the blindfold, and learnt the ins and outs of this rich environment, you’d be fully present to process all that is around you.
+You certainly have all your other senses to help orient you to some extent.
+Still, if you just took the time to remove the blindfold and learned the ins and outs of this rich environment, you’d be fully present to process everything around you.

-Practically speaking, people can connect to their spirituality through many different avenues such as art, nature, religion, soulful practices, intimate relationships, study, service, etc… Following an actual path however, allows you to progressively achieve the next levels of growth.
+Practically speaking, people can connect to their spirituality through various avenues such as art, nature, religion, soulful practices, intimate relationships, study, service, etc. Following an actual path, however, allows you to progressively achieve the following level of growth.
 My path has been through that of the horse.
-I never really fully realized this until one of my dearest friends pointed out to me that my life came into full bloom when the horse entered my life.
+I never fully realized this until one of my dearest friends pointed out that my life came into full bloom when the horse entered my life.

-As we are taught, all paths are like guide maps to achieve the exact same goals of “yoga” or union.
-A path helps to unite all our life forces by directing them inward in order to find happiness, as well as connect us to universal consciousness.
-To simplify, yogic paths teach us how to live well according to the highest universal values, in order to minimize our own suffering, be of service to others, and achieve our fullest potential.
-These are all things everyone would want for themselves, but it’s not always evident in how to apply these concepts in today’s world.
-If you have access to a horse though, maybe it is!
+As we are taught, all paths are like guide maps to achieve the same goals of “yoga” or union.
+A path helps to unite all our life forces by directing them inward to find happiness and connect us to universal consciousness.
+To simplify, yogic paths teach us how to live well according to the highest universal values to minimize our suffering, be of service to others, and achieve our fullest potential.
+These are all things everyone would want for themselves, but applying these concepts takes more work.
+If you have access to a horse, though, it may be possible!

-The path of the horse can be defined as the process or personal journey taken towards achieving your highest potential through life long relationship-based interactions with one or many consistent horses (preferably your own).
+The path of the horse can be defined as the process or personal journey towards achieving your highest potential through lifelong relationship-based interactions with one or many consistent horses (preferably your own).

-Hempfling also explains how horses demand that we show-up as still as the surface of a pond.
-They require us to find the fine balance between strength and softness.
-Horses encourage us to go back to the joy, innocence, as well as the blissful ignorance of childhood.
-They highlight the unhelpful programming that still control our beliefs, and has managed to stunt our spiritual growth.
-Yet for the driven soul seeker who chooses the path of the horse, the breakthrough does eventually happen, and suddenly all falls into place…
+Hempfling also explains how horses demand that we show up as still as the surface of a pond.
+They require us to find a fine balance between strength and softness.
+Horses encourage us to return to childhood’s joy, innocence, and blissful ignorance.
+They highlight the unhelpful programming that still controls our beliefs and has managed to stunt our spiritual growth.
+Yet for the driven soul seeker who chooses the path of the horse, the breakthrough eventually happens, and suddenly all falls into place…

-In time, one learns to fine-tune behaviour, emotional responses, and soon enough, maintaining a more peaceful state becomes an increasingly more familiar feeling with practice.
-Personally, this has been my most efficient way of controlling the fluctuations of my own mind, as immediate and direct feedback is always available from the horse.
+In time, one learns to fine-tune behaviour, and emotional responses.
+Soon enough, maintaining a more peaceful state becomes an increasingly more familiar feeling with practice.
+This has been my most efficient way of controlling the fluctuations of my own mind, as immediate and direct feedback is always available from the horse.

-The magic that manifests once the barriers have been overcome with the horse, is truly transformative.
-Perspectives of reality start to change and a true sense of gratitude naturally permeates the soul.
+The magic that manifests once the barriers have been overcome with the horse is truly transformative.
+Perspectives of reality start to change, and a true sense of gratitude naturally permeates the soul.
 One becomes inspired and courageous in many aspects of life, and the gates of creativity open to endless possibilities.
-Compassion and respect for all life and sentient beings becomes a prioritized value, and all actions are carried out consciously with greater purpose.
-One could say that you begin to integrate the yamas and niyamas more effortlessly in your life.
+Compassion and respect for all life and sentient beings become prioritized values, and all actions are carried out consciously with a greater purpose.
+You begin to integrate the yamas and niyamas more effortlessly in your life.

-In Equinisity (a healing practice in which I am certified), it is believed that horses are capable of realigning our chakras through their own version of reiki, as they are highly vibrational and grounded beings.
+In Equinisity (a healing practice in which I am certified), it is believed that horses can realign our chakras through their own version of reiki, as they are highly vibrational and grounded beings.

-Working with horses, and specifically choosing the path of the horse, has definitely deepened my yoga practice.
-Specifically, I found it to be a gentle, yet highly interesting way to address my personal samskaras, and to maximize my ability to access prana when my life as a mom of a child with special needs becomes intense.
-I can honestly say that living with my horses, and learning more subtle non-verbal and intuitive communication with all realms, has exposed me to the mystical side of life, by slowly removing the veil of illusion (or maya), thus bringing me closer to my own sense of divinity.
+Working with horses, specifically choosing the path of the horse, has definitely deepened my yoga practice.
+Specifically, it was a gentle yet highly interesting way to address my personal samskaras, and to maximize my ability to access prana when my life as a mom of a child with special needs becomes intense.
+I can honestly say that living with my horses, and learning more subtle non-verbal and intuitive communication with all realms, has exposed me to the mystical side of life by slowly removing the veil of illusion (or maya), thus bringing me closer to my own sense of divinity.